rubyaj24/ktu_tui/docs/architecture.md

 | `src/ktu_client.py` | HTTP client with CSRF/rate-limiter |
 | `src/ktu_parser.py` | HTML → PageSnapshot parser |
 | `src/preview_screens.py` | Offline screen preview |

+## Debugging
+It is good to save .htm pages in /debug file for better understanding how this works.